 On the Run

-When choosing what you’re going to wear as a participant there’s a number of things to consider.
-There’s also other information below that you should familiarize yourself with before your journey begins.
+When choosing your mud run gear, there’s a number of things to consider.
+There’s also other information below that you should familiarize yourself with before your epic journey begins.

-Before getting started, make sure the outfit or COSTUME you’re considering will not restrict your movement, or provide discomfort to you during your run.
+Before getting started, make sure that the mud run outfit or COSTUME you’re considering will not restrict your movements or be uncomfortable.
 There’s nothing like discovering an unwelcome wedgie at mile one!

-Given the amount of water and the amount of crawling you’ll do your clothing choices should includes form-fitting full-length leg wear and a long sleeve shirt.
+Given the amount of water (and mud!) you’ll experience on the course and the amount of crawling you’ll do, your clothing choices should include form-fitting, full-length leg wear and a long sleeve shirt.

-Tight fitting, non-leather gloves are recommended when attempting many of the obstacles on the long and short course.
-Gloves can be tucked away when you’re running, or otherwise not attempting an obstacle.
+Tight-fitting, non-leather gloves are recommended for attempting many of the obstacles on the long and short mud run courses.
+Gloves can be tucked away when you’re running or otherwise not attempting an obstacle.

-Necklaces, bracelets, anklets, rings, earrings, piercings, and other forms of jewelry are not recommended on the Finger Lakes Mud Run course.
+Necklaces, bracelets, anklets, rings, earrings, piercings, and other forms of jewelry are not recommended on any of the Finger Lakes Mud Run courses.

-Choose an outfit or a COSTUME that does not wrap around your neck, or otherwise have the potential of snagging, causing you to choke or become hung up.
+Choose an outfit or a COSTUME that does not wrap around your neck or otherwise have the potential of snagging, causing you to choke or become stuck.

-Outfits (mainly COSTUMES) that “shed”, and therefore create litter at the park, will not be permitted on the course.
-Clothing with offensive language, graphics, or overly excessive exposure is not permitted.
+Outfits (mainly COSTUMES) that “shed” and therefore create litter at the park will not be permitted on any of the courses.
+Clothing with offensive language, graphics, or overly excessive exposure is also not permitted.

-Backpacks, fanny-packs, purses, handbags, man-bags, personal beverage containers, cinder blocks, wooden statues, or other such personal items are not recommended on the course, but are permitted as long as they do not pose the potential of harming participants, including its’ owner.
-The Finger Lakes Mud Run is not responsible for any lost, stolen, damaged, or misplaced items.
+Backpacks, fanny packs, purses, handbags, man-bags, personal beverage containers, cinder blocks, wooden statues, or other such personal items are not recommended on any of the courses, but are permitted as long as they do not pose the potential of harming mud runners, including their owners.
+The Finger Lakes Mud Run is not responsible for any lost, stolen, damaged, and/or misplaced items.